-The EIGA requires filers to report any gifts received during the reporting period from a single donor, other than a relative, that total more than "minimal value."
-For 2013, "minimal value" is \$350.
-However, any single gift valued at less than \$140 need not be counted against the \$350 reporting threshold.
+The EIGA requires filers to report any gifts received during the reporting period from a single donor, other than a relative, that total more than "minimal value," which is a statutory term of art.
+For 2016, "minimal value" is \$375.
+However, any single gift valued at less than \$150 need not be counted against the \$375 reporting threshold.

-You, your spouse, and your children do not have separate \$350 reporting limits.
+You, your spouse, and your children do not have separate \$375 reporting limits.
 Thus, if you, your spouse, and a dependent child each receive gifts from the same source, the value of those gifts would be totaled to determine if the reporting threshold has been met.
 The only exception is if your spouse or dependent child receives gifts totally independent of their relationship to you as a Member, officer, or House employee.

 Example 1: You received a \$120 gift and a \$250 item from the same source.
-Neither item would have to be disclosed, since the \$120 gift falls below the \$140 aggregation threshold and the remaining item is valued at less than \$350.
+Neither item would have to be disclosed, since the \$120 gift falls below the \$150 aggregation threshold and the remaining item is valued at less than \$375.

-Example 2: You and your spouse each received \$180 items from the same source.
-The gifts together total \$360 in value and therefore must be reported.
+Example 2: You and your spouse each received \$200 items from the same source.
+The gifts together total \$400 in value and therefore must be reported.

-Example 3: Your wife received a \$400 watch as a birthday present from her best friend, who has no official business before the House.
+Example 3: Your wife received a \$450 watch as a birthday present from her best friend, who has no official business before the House.
 The gift need not be reported because it was given independent of your House employment.